py-bootcamp/learn-python-with-tdd/hello-world.md

 Docstrings should follow function's behaviors, this is a good time to update function's docstring.s

-When you run the test again it will complain again about the order of the parameters in our `Hello` function
+When you run the test again it will complain again about the order of the parameters in our `hello` function

 ```text
 E       def hello(name: str = None, language: str) -> str: